ScorchedPsyche/craftera_suite/README.md

 # CraftEra Suite
 Plugin suite which aims to enhance Minecraft's gameplay experience while maintaining Vanilla feeling.

 All plugins are being developed to use as little resources from the server as possible and Asynchronous code will be used everywhere possible.

 ## Modules (current/planned)
+Modules with a check-list are the ones that are either being worked on or that have some ideas planned.
+The ones without a check-list haven't yet been planned.

+Plugin names are a work-in-progress and might change in the future.

 ### Achievements
 Custom achievements such as server-first accomplishments.